php-fig/fig-standards/proposed/simplecache.md

 by an integer representing time in seconds, or a DateInterval object.

 *    **Expiration** - The actual time when an item is set to go stale.
-This it typically calculated by adding the TTL to the time when an object is stored, but may also be explicitly set with DateTime object.
+This it calculated by adding the TTL to the time when an object is stored.

     An item with a 300 second TTL stored at 1:30:00 will have an expiration of 1:35:00.